Anti-Slavery Statement

 Smardt Anti-Slavery in Supply Chain Statement

-As a global organization, we are committed to operating responsibly and with integrity throughout our supply chain.
-We recognize the importance of combating modern slavery, human trafficking, and forced labor in all its forms.
-We take a zero-tolerance approach to any form of slavery or exploitation and expect the same from our suppliers and business partners.
+As a global organization that is rapidly growing, ensuring the integrity of our supply chain is of outmost importance to ensure ethical business practice throughout all our operations.
+Smardt has a zero-tolerance policy concerning modern slavery, human trafficking, and forced labour in all its forms and expects the same from our suppliers and business partners.
 Through robust policies, due diligence and continuous monitoring we aim to ensure our operations and supply chains are free from acts which violate these practices.
-This statement outlines our efforts and commitment to uphold our stance against modern slavery at every level of our business.
+This statement outlines our efforts and commitment to uphold our stance against modern slavery.

-Smardt Chillers Pty Ltd has a direct Australian parent company and is affiliated to other Smardt entities around the world which are all owned by a common parent located in Canada.
-This statement is made on behalf of all affiliated entities of Smardt Chillers Pty Ltd (“Smardt”) where approximately 700 employees work.
-In Australia, Smardt employs approximately 120 employees and is focused on the manufacture, service and sale of chillers, and HVAC related equipment, in the Australia and New Zealand region.
-We also provide manufacturing support from our Melbourne location to our Greater Asia and Asian locations where needed.
+Smardt Chillers Pty Ltd has a direct Australian parent company affiliated to other Smardt entities around the world which are all owned by a common parent located in Canada.
+This statement is made on behalf of all affiliated entities of Smardt Chillers Pty Ltd (“Smardt”) where 781 employees work.
+In Australia, Smardt employs approximately 115 where we are focused on the manufacture, service and sale of chillers, and HVAC related equipment, in the Australia and New Zealand regions.
+We provide manufacturing support from our Melbourne location to our Greater Asia and Asian locations where needed.
+This statement builds upon our ongoing actions and knowledge regarding modern slavery gained over the years.

 Our Business and Supply Chains

 Smardt provides chillers and optimization solutions for commercial buildings around the world.
-We operate in Singapore, Malaysia, Hong Kong, China, Australia, Canada, Germany and the US.
+We operate in Singapore, Malaysia, Hong Kong, China, Australia, Canada, Germany, France and the US.

 Our supply chain is vast and ever-growing, which means we are constantly striving to ensure we meet our clients’ needs with quality products.
-We source components for our equipment from multiple locations and providers to respond to our clients’ regulatory needs or geographic location; and to ensure quality and cost of such components are balanced.
-During the period which this report covers, we were not made aware of any slavery activities against any of our suppliers, but if we were, our supply chain team and regional leaders would act immediately against the supplier and report such an activity to the appropriate authorities.
+During the period from 1st January 2024 to 31st December 2024 which this report covers, we were not made aware of any slavery activities against any of our suppliers, but if we were, our supply chain team and regional leaders would act immediately and report such an activity via our whistleblower platform and/or directly to the appropriate authorities.

 Risk Assessment

-In December 2023 we selected the London Stock Exchange Group as a business partner to assist in conducting risk assessments of third-party businesses with whom we engage to broaden our scope and ability to verify nefarious activity.
-As we familiarized ourselves with this tool, we continued our ongoing risk assessment efforts by considering the geographic location of our suppliers to avoid or manage business relationships with third parties in known high risk modern slavery areas; staying abreast of any news reported in the Bureau of Industry and Security (BIS.gov) press releases to react to any third party business which may be identified on such lists; and reviewing other sources of information for practices such as corruption and bribery, because the same may be a precursor to forced labor and human trafficking behaviors.
-Therefore, we analyzed our supplier database country details against the Corruptions Perceptions index of 2023 and the Global Slavery Index 2023.
+In 2024 we completed a review of suppliers using the London Stock Exchange Group’s World Check One feature which continues ongoing screening of our suppliers on a regular basis against various law enforcement, regulatory body, sanctions lists and more.
+In addition, we revised our due diligence process to include an additional layer of verification of our suppliers after they were assessed through World Check One to ensure timely and appropriate decisions are taken regarding our relationship.
+This verification includes additional local searches and enquiries directly with the supplier.
+Our ongoing risk assessment includes the consideration of the geographic location of our suppliers to avoid or mitigate business relationships with third parties in known high risk modern slavery areas; staying abreast of any news reported in the Bureau of Industry and Security (BIS.gov) press releases to react to any third-party business which may be identified on such lists; and reviewing other sources of information for practices such as corruption and bribery, because it may be a precursor to forced labour and human trafficking behaviors.

 Awareness